kBoyar/PasswordGenerator/README.md

 # PasswordGenerator
 Generates password with given length and attributes.
-You can save password to files and copy it.
+You can save and copy the password.